 - Early intervention support can be accessed through the NDIS

-- Early intervention aims to help children reduce the likelihood of them needing future ongoing support
+- Early intervention aims to help children reduce the likelihood of needing future ongoing support

-- Every child is unique, so each early childhood support journey will be tailored to their need
+- Every child is unique, so each early childhood support journey will be tailored to their needs

 Accessing ECEI support

 Providing quality early intervention for a child with a developmental delay or disability in their early years is critical to achieving the best outcomes.
 Effective early childhood intervention should be tailored to your child and family’s needs and include evidence-based strategies and supports.